-Our first ever outdoor marathon training program is coming to Peloton Digital on iOS on May 21, and we tapped the minds behind it—Robin, Becs, Matt, Rebecca and Andy—to give you some insights into the program, help you prepare for your training journey and answer your burning questions.
+Our Road to Your 26.2 marathon training program is the place to start, whether you’re signed up for your first marathon or your 50th.
+And, it’s all available on the Peloton App—no hardware required.
+We tapped the instructor team behind it—Robin, Becs, Matt, Rebecca and Andy—to give you some insights into the program, help you prepare for your training journey and answer your burning questions.

 Why the Marathon?

 This community has shown us that committing to a goal is better together.
 This program will give you the workouts, the epic playlists, and the tips and wisdom that you get with every Peloton class, all packaged up into a three-part, 18-week program that will keep you focused, inspired and strong from your first training run through the finish line.

 Who It’s For